 What should I serve with pork with chanterelles?

-Something like this is just screaming for a big bowl of buttery mashed potatoes, especially in cooler weather.
+Something like this is just screaming for a big bowl of velvet mashed potatoes, especially in cooler weather.
 But if you don’t feel like gilding the lily–and we certainly get it–think sauteed greens: the bitterness of escarole pairs well with the sweetness of the apricot.
 Green beans and spinach are always a crowd pleaser as is spinach with bread crumbs.

 Recipe Testers’ Reviews